theKashey/devolution/README.md

 - ship more modern, more compact and more fast code to 85+% of your customers
 - do not worry about transpiling node_modules - use as modern code as you can everywhere
 - don't be bound to the bundler
+- well, it's just faster than a `multi-compiler mode` and 100% customizable

-- uses [swc](https://github.com/swc-project/swc) to be a blazing 🔥 fast!
+- 🚀 fast - uses [swc](https://github.com/swc-project/swc) to be a blazing 🔥 fast!
-- uses [jest-worker](https://github.com/facebook/jest/tree/master/packages/jest-worker) to consume all your CPU cores
+- 📱 multi threaded - uses [jest-worker](https://github.com/facebook/jest/tree/master/packages/jest-worker) to consume all your CPU cores
-- uses [terser](https://github.com/terser-js/terser) without mangling to compress the result
+- 🗜 compact - uses [terser](https://github.com/terser-js/terser) without mangling to re-compress the result

 ### TWO bundles to rule the world